 You have an open line to your customers

 Customers don’t post reviews to simply let others know how they feel about your business.
 They also expect a response to their comments.
 When responding, keep your tone friendly and understanding.

 Personalize the message with the name if available and acknowledge the review.
 Once you are done, sign off with your name and position in the business.

 Reviews improve your credibility

 Have you searched for a service provider online and found nothing about them?
 You don’t transact with such a company as you find it shady, right?
 The same thing happens when potential clients search for your brand online and not find any reviews.

-To avoid this, you should work at getting a stream of positive reviews.
-When you have people talking about your brand on Yelp, TripAdvisor, Facebook, and other channels, you create the impression that you are a real business, and the customers can depend on you to deliver the service you are selling.
+To avoid this, you should work on getting a stream of positive reviews.
+When you have people talking about your brand on TripAdvisor, Facebook, and other channels, you create the impression that you are a real business, and the customers can depend on you to deliver the service you are selling.